omry/omegaconf/docs/source/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``OmegaConf.missing_keys(cfg)`` returns a set of missing keys present in the input ``cfg``.
 Each missing key is represented as a ``str``, using a dotlist style.
-This utility function can be used at the end of creating configuration, after merging sources and so on, to check for remaining mandatory fields and prompt a proper error message.
+This utility function can be used after creating a config object, after merging sources and so on, to check for missing mandatory fields and aid in creating a proper error message.

 .. doctest::